Is Alimony a Lifetime Sentence?

 The court takes many factors into consideration when deciding when and if an award of alimony is appropriate.
 Gender plays less of a role today than in eras past, where oftentimes, both spouses worked and earned an income.
 Even when maintenance is granted, it is not necessarily a permanent arrangement.

 “There are many types of alimony that could be awarded and some are short term.
 Bridge-the-Gap alimony is meant to assist the recipient spouse in the transitional period immediately after the divorce, and terminates after no more than two years.
-Likewise, Rehabilitative Alimony is awarded to assist with a particular need, such as vocational training,” said Norman A. Green, Senior Partner at Green, Metcalf and Lazan Attorneys at Law of Vero Beach, FL.
+Likewise, Rehabilitative Alimony is awarded to assist with a particular need, such as vocational training,” said Norman A. Green, Senior Partner at Green and Metcalf Attorneys at Law of Vero Beach, FL.

 For purposes of determining alimony, there is a rebuttable presumption that a short-term marriage is a marriage having a duration of less than 7 years, a moderate-term marriage is a marriage having a duration of greater than 7 years but less than 17 years, and long-term marriage is a marriage having a duration of 17 years or greater.
 The length of a marriage is the period of time from the date of marriage until the date of filing of an action for dissolution of marriage.